felipmateus/RPA_Challenge_Intern/README.md

 **Practices used:**

-* The objet of this challenge is to update status of logistic and other information
+* The goal of this challenge is to update status of logistic and other information

 **Practices used:**